DevTrapz/DevTrapz/README.md

 💬 Ask me about what's in my home lab!
 <br>

 ⚡ Fun fact - I am a big time DIYer.
-I cut my own hair,dye my own pants (because I love them but just fade after a while) and If something is broke, the last thing on my mind is for someone else to fix it.
+I cut my own hair and dye my own pants (because I love them but they just fade after a while).
 I repair and install everything myself; my car, electronics, home automation, air conditioner.
+If something is broken the last thing on my mind is for someone else to fix it.
 <br>

 ## 🌐 Socials: